-- When you have included all of the required files, click Create.
+- When you have included all of the required files, select Create.

 - Define the reading list Title.

-Defining New Reading List TitleYour new list is created with a default section that you need to edit.Default Sections in New Reading ListImporting a folder extracts the metadata from files located in the folder you selected.Importing a FolderYou can abort all uploads by clicking Abort all uploads, or abort individual uploads.
+Defining New Reading List TitleYour new list is created with a default section that you need to edit.Default Sections in New Reading ListImporting a folder extracts the metadata from files located in the folder you selected.Importing a FolderYou can abort all uploads by selecting Abort all uploads or abort individual uploads.

 Adding a Citation Already in the Repository

-- On the Edit Reading List page (Fulfillment > Course Reserves > Reading Lists; select the reading list) in the Citations tab, select the Add Repository Citation add action .
+- On the Edit Reading List page (Fulfillment > Course Reserves > Reading Lists; select the reading list) in the Citations tab, select the Add Repository Citation action.
 The Repository Search page appears.

 Repository Search Page